microsoft/PythonProgrammingPuzzles/problems/README.md

 ([classic_puzzles](#classic_puzzles) 21/22)

 **Description:**
-Find a substitution of digits for characters to make the numbers add up, like this:
+Find a substitution of digits for characters to make the numbers add up in a sum like this:
 SEND + MORE = MONEY
-9567 + 1085 = 10652

-The first digit in any cannot be 0.
+The first digit in any number cannot be 0.
 See [Wikipedia article](https://en.wikipedia.org/wiki/Verbal_arithmetic)

 **Problem:**